 Numerous language schools have popped up across the city to capitalise on Sucre’s reputation as a comfortable halfway house between the frenetic, high-altitude energy of La Paz and the sparse, barely visited nothingness of the rest of the county.
 As a result, most travellers come here to study Spanish.
 For me, this is definitely Bolivia’s most comfortable city to spend some time in and it was an enjoyable place to live in for seven months.

-But while language learning is what brings most foreigners to The White City, it’s actually one of few cities in all of Bolivia where you’ll find English speakers.
+But while language learning is what brings most foreigners to The White City, it’s actually one of few in all of Bolivia where you’ll find English speakers.
 Surprisingly enough, studying here isn’t actually ideal if you’re really serious about picking up the language.
 Instead, La Paz or even unknown but lively Cochabamba are better options if your ultimate goal is Spanish fluency.

 But if you’re less serious about learning the lingo and more interested in doing so while exploring the area’s vast range of adventure possibilities or just enjoying how strangely European it feels (when compared with the rest of Bolivia that is) then you’ll most likely enjoy being here.